Searching the Register

 - First part of the postcode of location of the job

 The search results are provided in strict distance order from the entered postcode, and list the first 50 registered interpreters for that language.
-There is a link on each Registrant's record to Google Maps which shows the route from the postcode entered to the first part of the Registrant's postcode (we do not reveal a Registrant's full postcode for privacy reasons).
+There is a link on each Registrant's record to Google Maps which shows the route from the postcode entered to the centre of the first part of the Registrant's postcode (we do not reveal a Registrant's full postcode for privacy reasons).

 You can enter the complete postcode of the location of the job for a more accurate distance listing.
 Note that distances are measured to the centre of the relevant postcode area.
 A link to the Royal Mail Postcode Finder facility is provided in case you are unsure of the postcode.

 You can filter the results by security clearance held by the Registrants, by clicking on the drop-down menu and selecting the required clearance, before clicking on 'Search for Interpreter'.
 Most Registrants hold more than one type of security clearance.
 Note that the results produced by selecting Standard Disclosures from the drop-down list will include Registrants who hold Enhanced Disclosures.